blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 Duration: 60 minutes

-In this exercise, you will build a hybrid-cloud SQL Always-On Cluster for resiliency of the data tier.
+In this exercise, you will build a SQL Always-On Cluster for resiliency of the data tier.

 ### Task 1: Create the cluster